Show 31 – Lord Chadlington, Brand Relationships, Timesheets: ICCO PR Summit Pt.2

 As for Brexit, Lord Chadlington said he was a ‘remainer’ but now he is 9 million percent for Brexit and we all must be 9 million percent for Brexit as that is what’s going to happen!
 He said we therefore need to fight hard and make sure Brexit is an enormous success.

-#ad – Many thanks to global media intelligence provider CARMA for supporting the series of shows I produced from ICCO.
+#ad – Many thanks to global media intelligence provider CARMA for supporting this series of shows produced from ICCO.
 Please do visit their website to find out more about how they can help you deliver actionable insights through media monitoring and PR measurement.

 The theme of this year’s study was disruption, particularly looking at how brands themselves, across 18 different categories, can be disrupters, and this was achieved by researching over 13,000 consumers across 13 countries.

 As Michelle explained, marketers have spent a lot of time and money getting consumers from being aware, through consideration and preference, to being loyal.
 However, Edelman have found that there is something special beyond loyalty and that if you can get consumers to be committed and really invested in a brand, they will do some pretty amazing things.
 Therefore, as part of their study, Edelman have developed a methodology to be able to measure how marketers can be disruptive in their brand relationships with their consumers.